Bessie Boehm Moore: Early life and education

 Bessie Boehm Moore was born August 2, 1902, in Owensboro, Kentucky, but grew up near Mountain View, Arkansas.
 Her 17-year-old mother died shortly after the birth, and her father, Edgar Boehm, took her to an aunt's house where she was raised.
 At age 14, she earned a teaching certificate and began teaching at the public school in the village of St. James, Arkansas.
 Arriving in St. James on the eve of World War I, she found a sign scrawled on the schoolhouse door "We ant agonna have no German teachers here."
 As irrelevant as it was, the threat unsettled her, but she pulled down the sign and started to work.
 She earned a BA in education from the Arkansas State Teachers College in 1942.

 Career

 She gained respect in the educational community and although she held no office as of this time officials invited her to their councils and invited her to speak.
 At the early age of 24, she was on the National Committee for the Sesquicentennial Celebration of the United States.
 In 1934, she was appointed as Supervisor of Nursery Schools, then appointed as the Supervisor for Elementary Education of Arkansas in 1939 until 1944.

+She was president of the American Library Trustee Association (ALTA) from 1957 to 1959.

+"The Arkansas State Council on Economic Education formed in 1962 with Moore as the Executive Director from 1962 to 1979."